How to Dehydrate Kale 3 Ways to

 female kale smoothie

-How to Prepare Kale Leaves for Dehydrating
+How to Prep Kale for Drying (Based on Use)

 There's no single "best" way to prepare kale, as it depends on how you intend to use it!
 Here's a breakdown of different preparation methods and their benefits: